MirRaonaq/AndroidBots/README.md

 ### MVP(Minimum Viable Product)

-Food Basket is an android app that helps users share and find any food or items.
-Food should be untouched, left in a sanitary area, and accessible to users.
-A user would be able to snap a picture of the food or item and share the location, along with a description such as building and room number.
-Other nearby users would be notified of the location and can view the picture the food.
-Then they will have the ability to claim the food is claimed or report as fake.
+Food Basket is an android app that helps users share and claim foods or items.
+A user would be able to snap a picture of the food or item.
+Then, the user will provide a description , along with the building and room number in which the food or item is located in.
+Other nearby users will be notified that a food or an item has been posted.
+Users will be able to view or claim the food or item in the claim page.

 ### Add-on Features:

 1. Ability to moderate fraud/fake activities.
+Such as users can report other users for fake or absurd content.

-2. Users would be able to register an account with the app.
+2. Users will be limited to the amount of times they can claim an item or food

-3. Users can filer the list to food or items
+3. Users can filter the list to food or items

 4. Ability to use within a group instead or location.
 For example to only share location of food or item within a dorm hall or with a group of friends.